Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-Because this convergence holds for all $\beta,i$, we may construct the coupling of the probability spaces so that the convergence in \eqref{e:SegmentConvergence} is also almost sure, and this is the final constraint in our coupling.
+Because the convergence in (\ref{eSegmentConvergence}) holds for all $\beta,i\in\N$, we may construct the coupling of the probability spaces so that the convergence is also almost sure, and this is the final constraint in our coupling. \begin{lemma} Fix $\beta>0$.
+In the coupling described above we have, almost surely, the scaling limit